pnp/pnpassessment/docs/using-the-assessment-tool/assess-start.md

 > [!Important]
 > Running too many parallel operations will make it more likely the assessment will be throttled.
 Using between 4 and 8 threads is a good starting point.

+## Running multiple parallel assessments

+The Microsoft 365 Assessment tool suports running up to 3 parallel assessments, but do note that just like with bumping up the amount of parallel operations this will increase the likelihood of getting throttled.